For the CDC's FAQ sheet regarding vaccine's please, click here

 How are vaccines administered?

-Pfizer, Moderna, and Johnson & Johnson are administered intramuscularly (into the muscle).
+Pfizer, Moderna, and Johnson & Johnson are administered intramuscularly (into the muscle) via an injection.

 Do both Moderna and Pfizer require two doses?

 Yes, Moderna requires its second dose within 28 days of the first dose and Pfizer requires its second dose within 21 days of the first dose.

 HOW DO WE KNOW THE VACCINES ARE SAFE?

 WILL PROBLEMS BE WATCHED CLOSELY REGARDING THE VACCINE?

 IS THERE A POSSIBILITY THAT THE EFFECTIVENESS OF THE VACCINES CAN BE DIFFERENT AFTER THE CLINICAL TRIALS?

 What is EUA?
 An Emergency Use Authorization (EUA) gives the FDA authority to allow the use of unapproved medical products, or unapproved uses of approved medical products, to diagnose, treat, or prevent serious or life-threatening diseases when certain criteria are met, including that there are no adequate, approved, and available alternatives.
 Learn more about EUAs from the FDA's website.